Skamlingsbanken: Skamlingsbanken visitor centre

+Monuments and memorials

+Skamlingsbanken Memorial Column

 There is a 16 m tall memorial column dedicated to 18 people who have contributed to the Danish cause in Schleswig-Holstein on Skamlingsbanken's highest point, the Højskamling.
 Made of 25 granite blocks, the column was raised in 1863, although the idea was conceived in the autumn of 1845 when Staal suggested at a general meeting of millers that each of its members should donate a stone for a large granite column.

 The idea was shelved until the early 1850s, when a memorial committee was formed to raise money for a memorial to General Bülow in Fredericia.
 The committee collected 9,000 thaler, and there was much money left over.
 Among other things, these funds were used for the 25 blocks, the Flensburg Lion, the monument at Kolding church and various gravestones.
 After some debate, 18 names were selected and the design for the memorial completed by architect, Professor F. Meldahl.
 In the late summer of 1863, the stones, quarried at Strømstad and provided by the widow of quarry-owner Kullgren of Uddevalla, arrived.
 The residents of Tyrstrup Herred volunteered 104 horses for transportation to the site, and the last stone arrived at the site on 10 October.
 Stonemason Kleving immediately began work on the monument which subsequently only stood for five months before its destruction on 21 March 1864 by occupying Prussian forces during the 2nd Schleswig War.

 The Prussians had difficulty destroying the monument, and after several unsuccessful attempts forced a local stonemason to drill blasting holes into the stone.
 By the evening of that day the Prussians set off a large mine, which caused the pillar to fall in a southeasterly direction.
 On 16 April, the stones were sold at auction.
 Local farm owner Raaben had two locals buy the stones, thus keeping the Prussians in the dark.
 These were dragged into hiding in neighboring fields.
 After the war, the stones were recovered, and in May 1864, the pillar was raised again.

 Personal names appearing on the memorial: